The-Balance-FFXIV/balance-static/content/jobs/healers/white-mage/leveling-guide.md

 ![](https://lh3.googleusercontent.com/L4R-f_B02bI2OdtMf1Asq26ro5jA2C1vRZ8ixGBnOkvgtcR_FgryI6qs-kRI9yt9QmywUyHv-aQRcs6bH0Mi7hRjbIpir_Af8klwHVJHoYvy1nBroDrmJWpbirqBQ8i83jYaChnU)

-Assize is an oGCD that does double duty, in the sense that it both heals nearby party members and deals damage to nearby enemies.
+Assize is an oGCD ability that does double duty, in the sense that it both heals nearby party members and deals damage to nearby enemies.

 Not only that, but it also restores 500 MP on use.